-The holidays may look different this year, but you can still spend quality time with older or at-risk loved ones with Alexa and Amazon devices—like Echo Show.
-Whether it’s watching each other open gifts sent from afar or using the Drop In feature to say hello, Echo Show can help families keep their traditions going, even during the pandemic.
+Alexa and Amazon Devices—like Echo Show—can make it easier to spend quality time with your loved ones.
+Whether it’s using Alexa calling or enlisting the Drop In feature to say hello, Echo Show can help families feel closer together, even when they’re physically far apart.
 Don’t worry about less-than-tech-savvy family and friends not knowing how to set up a device—just help them set up their Echo Show, easily.

 Amazon collaborated with comedian Pete Davidson and his grandfather Stephen “Poppy” Davidson to show how easy it is to stay connected with loved ones, even when you can’t be together in person.
-Pete and Poppy use the Drop In feature to chat throughout the day, reminisce about favorite holiday memories, exchange gifts, and most importantly, share a slice (or six) of pie.
+Pete and Poppy used the Drop In feature to chat throughout the day during the holidays, reminiscing about favorite memories, exchanging gifts, and most importantly, sharing a slice (or six) of pie.
 Check it out below:

 Set up an Echo Show with your loved one